pmrosa-classes/DistProg-2022-2023/README.md

 -	25% Two deliveries & discussion of the PBL project
 -	25% End of term assessment: Final delivery of the PBL project + project report + individual discussion

-Quem escolher este método de avaliação continua terá que preencher [esta Tarefa](https://mycampus.pt/courses/13232/assignments/15480) no Canvas para indicar o trabalho escolhido e [esta Tarefa](https://mycampus.pt/courses/13232/assignments/15479) no Canvas para indicar os elementos do grupo, ambas até **23 de setembro.**

-Please complete Task 1 with group information.
+Please complete Task 1 with Group information.
-Please complete Task 2 with PBL information.
+Please complete Task 2 with PBL information (1 A4 sheet with short PBL description).

 ### 2. Final assessment:
 •	100% Practical exam